-Trifels Fortress was not only a simple knight's castle, but also an emperor's castle, the favourite castle of Emperor Barbarossa.
-The most distinguished royal festival of the Staufer period is located on the highest of the three cone-shaped castle mountains above Annweiler, the Sonnenberg hill.
+Trifels Castle was not just a simple knight's castle, but an imperial castle, the favorite castle of Emperor Barbarossa.
+The most distinguished royal fortress of the Staufer period stands on the highest of the three conical castle mountains above Annweiler, the Sonnenberg hill.

 Story, Camera, Editor : Bert Schwarz